Special Interest Groups

 Portable Fibers

 Meeting times listed in members area.
-Available on Zoom and in person.
+Available in many city locations.

 This study group is designed to be a group without an agenda other than getting together and doing whatever fiber project the member is currently interested in.
 Good company, good conversation, new or traditional ideas as well as teaching and learning are part of each week’s meeting.
 New and experienced weavers, spinners and other fiber artists are welcome to stop by any Tuesday to experience a wonderful environment of creativity and sharing.